translate/translate/docs/commands/prop2po.rst

                       java-utf8, skype, gaia, strings <option_personality>`
-                      (for .properties files, default: java) --encoding=ENCODING  override the encoding set by the personality (since 1.8.0) --removeuntranslated  remove key value from output if it is untranslated --threshold=PERCENT  only convert files where the translation completion is above PERCENT --fuzzy              use translations marked fuzzy --nofuzzy            don't use translations marked fuzzy (default)
+                      (for .properties files, default: java) --encoding=ENCODING  override the encoding set by the personality (since 1.8.0) --removeuntranslated  remove untranslated strings from output --threshold=PERCENT  only convert files where the translation completion is above PERCENT --fuzzy              use translations marked fuzzy --nofuzzy            don't use translations marked fuzzy (default)